-I am Kitchener-Waterloo native and have a Bachelor of Music (BMus) in Music Education from Laurier, where I specialized in choral leadership under Dr. Lee Willingham.
-I have recently completed a Master of Arts (MA) in Community Music at Laurier.
-My research interests look at the intersections of community music, post-modern music education practices and the traditional conservatory educational models.
+I am Kitchener-Waterloo native and have a Bachelor of Music (BMus) in Music Education from Laurier and an Master of Arts (MA) in Community Music.
+During my time at Laurier, I specialized in choral leadership under Dr. Lee Willingham.
+My research interests look at the intersections of community music, post-modern music education practices, and the traditional conservatory educational models.

 I sing in a variety of genres and styles and considers myself a cross-over artist.
 From Bach to Bacharach, I take influence from classical, musical theatre, jazz, pop and rock genres.
 I also write, and perform with alternative rock band "...And More," whose music is influenced by prog-rock, grunge/punk, metal, and jazz styles.
 I am at home teaching in classical and pop genres, focusing heavily on the use of classical technique and its applications to pop and musical theatre singing.
 I have coached students through songwriting and covering their favourite artists.
 In classical music, I have studied the solo vocal works of Bach, and studied historical Baroque performance extensively.
 I also studied German lieder, and have a renewed interest in French melodie.